stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ## Connect to VM under Proxy

-If you are using Windows and under a compay proxy, using WinSCP/Putty is best choice.
-Because both of them have built-in support for tunneling through a HTTP proxy.
-This post post describes the settings in WinSCP, which is the closely cooperate with Putty SSH client and allows you move the files between your Windows and the remote servers through drag and drop.
-You can download and install both WinSCP and Putty through this [link](https://winscp.net/eng/downloads.php).
+If you are using Windows and under a compay proxy, WinSCP/PuTTY are best choices to connect to the remote VM and both of them have built-in support for tunneling through a HTTP proxy.
+This post describes the settings in WinSCP, which is the closely cooperate with PuTTY SSH client.
+So the instructions here are also applicable to PuTTY.
+You can download and install both WinSCP and PuTTY through this [link](https://winscp.net/eng/downloads.php).

-To connect to the VM instance with SFTP, start WinSCP.
-Login dialog will appear.
+To connect to the VM instance through WinSCP, start WinSCP, and Login dialog will appear.
 On the dialog:

 * Make sure **New site** node is selected.
 ![WinSCP_newsite]({{site.baseurl}}/img/post/Winscp_newsite.PNG)